rbontekoe/BAWJ/docs/src/chapter6.md

 2. Go to the package manager and run `test Accounts`.
 3. Got to the folder `TestAccounts`, start Atom/Juno and activate the `TestAccounts` environment.
 Run first `update Accounts` and next `test Accounts`.
 Run your test software.
 4. Update your GitHub repostitory.
-5. Go to the TestAccounts folder, start Atom/Juno and Julia and activate the next package manager commands, activate . , status, update Accounts, test Accounts:
+5. Go to the TestAccounts folder, start Atom/Juno and Julia and activate the next package manager commands:
+- activate .
+- status
+- update Accounts
+- test Accounts

 ```
 (@v1.5) pkg> activate .